CuriousDolphin/VirtualLabs/README.md

 ### Run DB
-make a folder in db folder called db_data, this will be the shared volume with db container. go in server folder and run:
+make a folder in db folder called db_data, this will be the shared volume with db container. go in db folder and run:

 - `docker-compose up`